dustinpfister/test_threejs/views/json/tri12-trees/README.md

 I want to work out what a good over all standard will be for making external JSON assets in the buffer geometry format by way of hand coding data.
 So I am thinking that I should go with vertex coloring, but also add uv attributes, keep the number of triangles very low, and so forth.

-These trees can then be used in pojects for various subjects such as
+These trees can then be used in projects for various subjects such as

 * The Buffer Geometry Loader
 * color, uv, position + index, normal, and morph attributes